-Being a passionate performer and teacher, Steve Sang Koh is currently pursuing a Doctoral of Musical Arts (DMA) degree at the Faculty of Music at the University of Toronto.
-He received his Bachelor of Arts at Rice University in Houston, Texas (U.S.A.), where he studied with a full scholarship, receiving the Herbert & Helen Allen scholarship and the Dick and Mary Ellen Wilson scholarship.
-After finishing his Bachelor's degree, Steve continued his studies and received his Master in String Performance and Pedagogy at Northwestern University in Evanston, Illinois (U.S.A.), where he was the recipient of the coveted Emily Boettcher and Yule Bogue Endowed Fund and the Dick Eickstein Grant.
+Being a passionate performer and teacher, Sang Kyun (Steve) Koh is currently a Sessional Lecturer in Violin performance at the University of Toronto where he received his DMA (Doctor of Musical Arts degree).
+He received his Bachelor of Arts degree at Rice University in Houston, Texas (U.S.A.), where he studied with a full scholarship, receiving the Herbert & Helen Allen scholarship and the Dick and Mary Ellen Wilson scholarship.
+After finishing his Bachelor's degree, Steve continued his studies and received his Master in String Performance and Pedagogy degree at Northwestern University in Evanston, Illinois (U.S.A.), where he was the recipient of the coveted Emily Boettcher and Yule Bogue Endowed Fund and the Dick Eickstein Grant.

 Steve has studied with the members of the Chicago Symphony Orchestra, Atlanta Symphony Orchestra, Seoul Philharmonic Orchestra, and the Toronto Symphony Orchestra.
 His past and current teachers have included Yehonatan Berick, Gerardo Ribeiro, Kathleen Winkler, Helen Hwaya Kim, Irina Muresanu, and Joel Smirnoff.
 He has performed in solo and chamber music masterclasses for Shmuel Ashkenasi of the Curtis Institute of Music, for Hiroko Yajima of Mannes School of Music, and for the Philharmonia Quartett Berlin of the Berlin Philharmoniker.